 A. The ALJ's Decision

 The ALJ decided this case adverse to Plaintiff at Step 5.
-At Step 2, the ALJ found that Plaintiff's degenerative disc disease, degenerative joint disease (left knee and right ankle), diabetes mellitus with neuropathy, and obesity, are "severe" impairments within the meaning of 20 C.F.R.
+At Step 2, the ALJ found that Plaintiff's anxiety disorder and affective disorder were "severe" impairments as defined in 20 C.F.R.